Have you ever said to yourself “if I had more time, I would start working on the goals I´ve been thinking about?”

 It’s not good enough to say I’ve no time.
 Time is there.
 Even 15 minutes a day, for a couple of weeks, dedicated to exploring how to change your life is better than nothing.

-Also, it’s a question of prioritisation in your life.
+Also, it’s a matter of prioritisation and making decisions about your life.

-Drop something non essential from your current schedule to make this time.
+Drop something that isn´t essential from your current schedule to make this time.

-Or go to bed a little earlier to wake up a bit earlier to explore your future.
+Go to bed a little earlier to wake up a bit earlier so you have time to explore your future.

 During the Covid-19 pandemic, many people have been working from home.